 • Flaky salt – for extra flavor (totally optional).

-• Kitchen basics – all-purpose flour, Kosher salt, an egg, and olive oil.
+• Kitchen basics – you’ll need a few basics like all-purpose flour, Morton’s Kosher salt, an egg, and olive oil.

 • Mozzarella – if you can’t find burrata, you can easily fry mozzarella!
 I tested this substitute and it’s just as delicious, it just has a thicker, meltier texture with intense cheese-pull action.
 Since mozzarella is denser than burrata, you’ll need to add an extra minute or two of cooking time.